MiernickiElijah/SwoleApp/README.md

 [License](#License)
 --------------
 ## Usage
-Utilize the on screen commands to log and track workout data
+Utilize the on screen commands to log and track workout data at https://swole-application.herokuapp.com/
 --------------
 ## Screenshot
 ![Screenshot](assets/images/screenshot.png)